DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why Your Sleep Schedule Sucks (And How To Fix It!) - HealthyGamerGG.md

 	- Vita imbalance
 	- PTSD
 	- Caffeine intake?
-	- technology use? (reduce technology used help sleep)
+	- technology use? (reduce technology used to help sleep)
 	- routine before bed / cool down period
 	- ==weighted blanket== -> this is op and scientific, it can help anxiety
 	- temperature control